AlphaTechnolog/nvim-dotfiles/README.md

 - Use C-s to save the file and C-q to save and exit.
 - Use C-b to close a buffer
 - Use TAB and S-TAB to navigate between buffers in normal mode

+## Selecting a theme

+Actually I have two themes configured:

+- Gruvbox Material Mix Hard
+- Edge Aura

+If you select the main branch you don't have a selected theme, to switch to gruvbox material mix hard or edge aura, select one of this branchs:

+- gruvbox-mix-hard
+- edge